Skip to main content

 • atmosphere

-• “A truly unsettling and twisty short story, Settled has a great atmosphere and a lot of creepiness in a lot of little details that make the game really unique.”
+• “A truly unsettling and twisty short story, this game has a great atmosphere with a lot of creepiness in the little details that make it really unique.”

 • “The thing this game does best is build a mysterious and creepy atmosphere that allows the other horror elements to work.”